-This guide covers how to handle porn addiction in a relationship: what disclosure looks like, what your partner needs from you, and how to rebuild trust without destroying each other in the process.
+This guide covers how to handle porn addiction in a relationship: what disclosure looks like, what your partner needs from you, and how to rebuild trust without making the relationship carry the whole recovery process.

 Key takeaways

-- Tell your partner (almost always) but choose a calm, private moment and lead with ownership, not excuses or elaborate justifications
+- Tell your partner in most cases, but choose a calm, private moment and lead with ownership

-- Your partner needs to hear three things: this isn’t about them, you’re not asking them to fix it, and you have a concrete plan
+- Your partner needs to hear that the pattern comes from your behavior and coping mechanisms, that you are not asking them to fix it, and that you have a concrete plan

-- Keep your recovery reasons broader than just the relationship; motivation tied only to your partner is fragile
+- Keep your recovery reasons broader than the relationship alone

-- Couples therapy is often the smartest first step, not a last resort, especially if communication keeps breaking down or trust isn’t rebuilding
+- Couples therapy can be a useful early step when communication keeps breaking down or trust is not rebuilding

 Should you tell your partner?